vanheeringen-lab/genomepy/README.md

 $ pip install genomepy
 ```

-To enjoy the full capabilities of genomepy, you will have to install some dependencies.
+With Pip installation, you will have to install some dependencies.
 Make sure these dependencies are in your PATH.

 To read/write bgzipped genomes you will have to install `tabix`.